 About Great Linford village, parish and park

-The village of Great Linford sits some 90 meters above sea level overlooking the River Ouzel valley to the east, though the sweeping scenic views that would have delighted visitors to the manor gardens several hundred years ago are now long obscured, with the treeline sprouting along the Grand Junction Canal (1800) and the subsequent Newport Pagnell Railway line (1864) having radically altered the landscape.
+The village of Great Linford sits some 90 meters above sea level overlooking the River Ouzel valley, though the sweeping scenic views that would have delighted visitors to the manor gardens several hundred years ago are now long obscured, with the treeline sprouting along the Grand Junction Canal (1800) and the subsequent Newport Pagnell Railway line (1864) having radically altered the landscape.

 How old is Great Linford?